nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-maintaining-a-dxp-installation/02-backing-up.md

 For example, MySQL ships with a `mysqldump` utility which lets you export the entire database and data into a large SQL file.
 This file can then be backed up.
 On restoring the database you can import this file into the database to recreate the database state to that of the time you exported the database.

-**Important:** If you've placed your search index into a database (not recommended; see the [DXP Clustering](/docs/7-2/deploy/-/knowledge_base/d/liferay-clustering) article for information on using Cluster Link or Solr), you should back up that database too.
+**Important:** If you've placed your search index into a database (not recommended; see the [DXP Clustering](https://help.liferay.com/hc/en-us/articles/360029123831-Liferay-DXP-Clustering) article for information on using Cluster Link or Solr), you should back up that database too.

 If you wish to avoid re-indexing your content after restoring your database, back up your search indexes.
-This is easiest to do if you have a separate [Elasticsearch or Solr](../02-setting-up-liferay-dxp/01-installing-a-search-engine.md) environment on which your index is stored.
+This is easiest to do if you have a separate [Elasticsearch or Solr](https://help.liferay.com/hc/en-us/articles/360028711092-Introduction-to-Installing-a-Search-Engine) environment on which your index is stored.
 If you're in a clustered configuration and you're replicating indexes, you must back up each index replica.

+## Conclusion

 Restoring your application server, your Liferay Home folder, the locations of any file system-based media repositories, and your database from a backup system should give you a functioning portal.
 Restoring search indexes should avoid the need to re-index when you bring your site back up after a catastrophic failure.
 Exercising good, consistent backup procedures such as these, are key to recovering successfully from a hardware failure.